Monster of Aramberri: Description

 The Aramberri specimen is one of the most complete large pliosaurs ever discovered.
-Although the entire skeleton of the animal has not received detailed descriptions at present, authors have nevertheless described certain parts of the animal.
-Plesiosaurs are usually categorized as belonging to the small-headed, long-necked "plesiosauromorph" morphotype or the large-headed, short-necked "pliosauromorph" morphotype, the "Monster of Aramberri" belonging to the latter category.
+Although the entire skeleton has not been described in detail, certain parts have received targeted descriptions.
+Plesiosaurs are usually categorized as belonging to the small-headed, long-necked "plesiosauromorph" morphotype or the large-headed, short-necked "pliosauromorph" morphotype, with the "Monster of Aramberri" belonging to the latter category.
 Like all plesiosaurs, it had a short tail, a massive trunk and two pairs of large flippers.

 Size estimates

-The "Monster of Aramberri", as its nickname suggests, is also one of the largest pliosaurs identified to date, but its size estimates have declined considerably over years.
-Initial estimates putted the size at around 15 m long at least, although maximum estimates of up to 18 m with a body mass of 50 t was also proposed.
-In 2008, British paleontologist Adam S. Smith and his Irish colleague Gareth J. Dyke, citing the 2003 paper, give a maximum length of 17 m.
-In his 2009 thesis, Australian paleontologist Colin McHenry criticized this interpretation, which he finds very exaggerated.
-Comparing the Aramberri specimen with the fossil material attributed to Kronosaurus, he reduced its size to between 11.7 and 12.2 m for a body mass of between 14.9 and 17.8 t.
+The "Monster of Aramberri", as its nickname suggests, is also one of the largest pliosaurs identified to date, but its size estimates have declined considerably over the years.
+Initial estimates placed the size at around 15 m long at least, although maximum estimates of up to 18 m with a body mass of 50 t were also proposed.
+In 2008, British paleontologist Adam S. Smith and his Irish colleague Gareth J. Dyke, citing the 2003 paper, gave a maximum length of 17 m.
+In his 2009 thesis, Australian paleontologist Colin McHenry criticized the initial interpretations, which he found very exaggerated.
+Comparing the Aramberri specimen with the fossil material attributed to the Australian pliosaurid Kronosaurus, he reduced its size to between 11.7 and 12.2 m for a body mass of between 14.9 and 17.8 t.
 In 2014, Frey and Wolfgang Stinnesbeck increased the length of the specimen slightly to between 12 and 14 m.
 (Note: Earlier in the work, the same paleontologists set the size of this specimen at 15 m long like the majority of previous estimates.)
 In 2021, German paleontologists Frederik Spindler and Martin Mattes further reduced the size of this specimen to between 10 and 11 m long.
-In 2024, Chinese paleontologist Ruizhe Jackevan Zhao does not give a precise estimate of the measurements of the specimen.
-He suggests instead, based on vertebral dimensions, that it would have been similar in size to Pliosaurus funkei, which according to his model was approximately 9.8 m long with a body mass of 12 t.
+In 2024, Chinese paleontologist Ruizhe Jackevan Zhao did not give a precise estimate of the measurements of the specimen.
+He suggested instead, based on vertebral dimensions, that it would have been similar in size to Pliosaurus funkei, which according to his model was approximately 9.8 m long with a body mass of 12 t.
 The same year, Australian biologist Joel H. Gayford and his colleagues estimated that the animal would have reached approximately 10.7 m in length.